18F/join.tts.gsa.gov/pages/positions/login-application-engineer.md

 - Be available to respond to production issues when necessary

-### Key objective #2: Be an effective collaborator on a distributed, agile team:
+### Objective #2: Be an effective collaborator on a distributed, agile team:

 - Thrive in a collaborative, cross-functional team building the product iteratively
 - Peer review code submitted by team members in a fair and respectful manner
 - Have your own code peer reviewed by team members
 - Be a part of regular retrospectives and provide feedback to help improve the way the team works

-### Key objective #3: Participate in decision-making that leads to a platform with the right balance of security and usability for end-users
-and integrating partners:
+### Objective #3: Participate in decision-making that leads to a platform with the right balance of security and usability for end-users and integrating partners:

 - Provide perspective and expertise to help make product decisions
 - Contribute to building the product roadmap